 - 1) You might have inadvertently copied the SCSI controller support files on the Plextor Manager disk into your Windows subdirectory.
 It is possible the SCAM files on our disk are not properly supporting your controller.
-To solve this problem, delete the applicable \.MPD file(s) from C:\ windows\ system\ iosubsys and then reinstall the correct support file using the Windows 95 "Add New Hardware Wizard."
-(See the "Add New Hardware" discussion (page 78) in the "Upgrading to Windows 95 from DOSWindows Using CD-ROM" section of these instructions.)
-Restart your system and everything should work fine. - 2) The second likely cause is that your previously purchased SCSI controller supports some Plug and Play features, but it is not PCI and not SCAM capable, AND you also have no Plug and Play BIOS on your motherboard.
+To solve this problem, delete the applicable .MPD file(s) from C:\Windows\System\losubsys and then reinstall the correct support file using the Windows 95/98 Add New Hardware Wizard.
+(See Add New Hardware, page 83, in the Upgrading to Windows 95/98 from DOS/Windows Using CD-ROM" section.)
+Restart your system and everything should work fine. - 2) The second likely cause is that your previously purchased SCSI controller supports some Plug and Play features, but it is not PCI and is not SCAM capable, and you also have no Plug and Play BIOS on your motherboard.
 You will need to disable Plug and Play on your controller.
 Turn off your computer.
 Review the controller's documentation (check the Quick Start Guide or similar document first) to determine the location of the disable switch.
 Double-check for proper termination.
-Restart your computer. - 3) Finally, you may have failed to set a unique SCS ID for each of your peripheral devices connected to your controller.
+Restart your computer. - 3) Finally, you may have failed to set a unique SCSI ID for each of your peripheral devices connected to your controller.
 Turn off your computer.
-Review SCS ID selection (Chapter 6) and then check the physical selection of SCS IDs on your CD-ROM drive and any other SCS devices connected to your controller.
+Review SCSI ID selection (Chapter 6) and then check the physical selection of SCSI IDs on your CD-ROM drive and any other SCSI devices connected to your controller.
 Make sure that all devices are physically set to unique IDs.
 After your IDs are set properly, restart your system.

-Upgrading to Windows 95 From DOS/Windows Using CD-ROM
+Upgrading to Windows 95/98 From DOS/Windows Using CD-ROM

-If you are installing your Plextor drive in a Plug and Play environment (Plug and Play BIOS on the motherboard and a SCAM capable controller), refer to the "Install Hardware" portion of the "Plug and Play Installation" section on page 68 of these instructions.
+If you are installing your Plextor drive in a Plug and Play environment (Plug and Play BIOS on the motherboard and a SCAM capable controller), refer to Install Hardware of the Plug and Play Installation section on page 72.

-If you are installing your Plextor drive in a non-Plug and Play environment (no Plug and Play BIOS on the motherboard, and your interface card is not PCI but is SCAM capable), refer to the "Install Hardware" portion of the "Non-Plug and Play Installation" section on page 71 of these instructions.
+If you are installing your Plextor drive in a non-Plug and Play environment (no Plug and Play BIOS on the motherboard, and your interface card is not PCI but is SCAM capable), refer to the Install Hardware portion of the Non-Plug and Play Installation section on page 76.

-If you are installing your Plextor drive in a non-SCAM capable environment (your SCSI controller is not SCAM capable), refer to the "Install Hardware" portion of the "Non-SCAM Installation" section on page 73 of these instructions.
+If you are installing your Plextor drive in a non-SCAM capable environment (your SCSI controller is not SCAM capable), refer to the Install Hardware of the Non-SCAM Installation section on page 78.

-In order to use your Plextor drive under DOSor Windows 3.x to upgrade to Windows 95, you must have a device driver to support it.
+In order to use your Plextor drive under DOS or Windows 3.x to upgrade to Windows 95, you must have a device driver to support it.
 If you just installed a new SCSI controller that you did not purchase from us, you also need to load what is called an "ASPI Manager" for your controller.
 Refer to your controller's documentation for instructions.
 If you purchased our kit, the ASPI Manager will load as part of our CD-ROM device driver installation process.
 If you purchased our kit, or successfully loaded the ASPI Manager, you are ready to go.
 Insert the Plextor Manager disk into your floppy drive.
-Then enter the following DOScommand to install the Plextor device driver:
+Then enter the following DOS command to install the Plextor device driver:

-A:\install
+A:\INSTALL

-Or, from your Program Manager in Windows, choose "File" and "Run," and enter the following on the command line:
+Or, from your Program Manager in Windows, choose File and Run, and enter the following on the command line:

-A:\install
+A:\INSTALL

-Install Windows 95
+Install Windows 95/98

-Insert your Windows 95 CD into your new Plextor CD-ROM drive and follow Microsoft's instructions for upgrading.
-During the installation process Windows 95 will attempt to find and install support for your SCSI controller, resulting in the following scenarios:
+Insert your Windows 95/98 CD into your new Plextor CD-ROM drive and follow Microsoft's instructions for upgrading.
+During the installation process, Windows 95/98 will attempt to find and install support for your SCSI controller, resulting in the following scenarios: